bugramurat/haxball-curve-bot/README.md

 # Haxball Curve Bot
-Haxball curve bot with indicator *(adjustable curved shot and power shot)* with Haxball Headless API
+Haxball curve bot with indicator *(adjustable curved shot and power shot)* with node-haxball API
 <br><br>
 Also has a *cool* goal celebration effect
 <br><br>